pringithub/historical_movie_db/README.md

 ## TODO
 - [ ] Integrate sliders to filter movies shown based on Release_Year, IMDb_Score, and Approximate_Year
 - [ ] Add support for multiple locations per movie, if applicable
+- [ ] Add db column for historical accuracy, with explanations
 - [ ] Move database to online site (sheets/airtable/firebase) for easier syncing
 - [ ] Ideate faster ways of database generation
+- [x] Databse has 100 movies
+- [ ] Database has 1000 movies
+- [ ] Check each movie's location, historical details for inaccuracies